 Can I just put food in a food dispenser when I’m away?

 Macaws should NOT be left unattended when you travel.
 Macaws require fresh water and fresh food daily.
 Your macaw could become very sick if you simply fill a food dish with a pile of food and leave.
 This could attract bugs and other pests.
-In addition, your macaw could become ill from eating old food.
+Besides, your macaw could become ill from eating old food.
 Fresh foods that are offered to your macaw should be removed after two hours.
 It is important to make arrangements for the proper care of your macaw if you need to travel.

 Is there anything else that will be needed for my macaw besides Bird Street Bistro?

 We recommend helping your macaw enjoy the healthiest life possible by providing it with a high-quality cuttlebone that serves as a good source of calcium carbonate.
 You also have the option to add vitamins to your macaw’s water supply to provide enhanced nutritional support.
 It’s also beneficial to give your macaw some sunshine time each day.
-Allowing your macaw to sunbathe for a few minutes each day will actually promote a healthy circadian rhythm.
+Allowing your macaw to sunbathe for a few minutes each day will promote a healthy circadian rhythm.

 Macaws thrive on routine.
 Offering healthy foods at set times twice a day will make it much easier to get your bird to try what you’re offering.
 Make sure you’re placing fresh food in a separate dish from other foods to ensure that you don’t create mold issues.